WTCSC/the-overly-verbose-gpa-calculator-jacksonhgrimsley-alt/README.md

 **Configuration & Testing**

   -No external configuration is needed; all inputs are entered via prompts.
 To test, simply run the script and follow the prompts—try entering valid/invalid grades, and different goal GPAs to see how the program responds.

+**decision tree**

+  -START
+│
+├── Display welcome message ("Greetings, noble scholar...")
+│
+├── Ask: "Would you like to load a previous GPA record?"
+│     │
+│     ├── YES → Load file → Display loaded data summary
+│     │          │
+│     │          └── Proceed to "Add New Semester?"
+│     │
+│     └── NO → Start fresh GPA record
+│
+├── Ask: "Would you like to add a new semester?"
+│     │
+│     ├── NO → Go to "View or Save Results"
+│     │
+│     └── YES → Begin semester entry
+│           │
+│           ├── Ask: "Enter course name"
+│           ├── Ask: "Enter credit hours"
+│           ├── Ask: "Enter letter grade (A–F)"
+│           │
+│           ├── Validate grade input
+│           │     ├── If INVALID → Show error message and re-prompt
+│           │     └── If VALID → Continue
+│           │
+│           ├── Ask: "Add another course?"
+│           │     ├── YES → Repeat course entry
+│           │     └── NO → Calculate semester GPA
+│           │
+│           ├── Display verbose GPA result
+│           │     ("Your semester GPA stands tall at 3.72!")
+│           │
+│           ├── Add semester GPA to cumulative total
+│           │
+│           └── Ask: "Add another semester?"
+│                 ├── YES → Loop back to semester entry
+│                 └── NO → Proceed
+│
+├── Display cumulative GPA
+│
+├── Ask: "Would you like to set a target GPA?"
+│     │
+│     ├── NO → Proceed to Save
+│     └── YES →
+│           ├── Ask: "Enter desired target GPA"
+│           ├── Calculate required future GPA
+│           └── Display verbose prediction
+│               ("You must achieve an average of 3.88 next term.
+│                 Time to unleash your inner scholar!")
+│
+├── Ask: "Would you like to save your GPA data to file?"
+│     │
+│     ├── NO → End session with farewell message
+│     └── YES → Save file → Confirm success
+│
+└── END ("Farewell, academic adventurer!
+May your grades ever rise.")